cmpi-standard/headers/mainpage.md

     There is no default platform; one of these symbols must be defined by users of CMPI.
 See @ref sym-platform for details.

-The following C preprocessor symbols can be used by users of the CMPI header files for exporting and importing symbols from and to load libraries and
-programs:

-  * @ref sym-extern-c "CMPI_EXTERN_C"

-    Modifier for specifying the linkage of C functions that are to be exported from MI load libraries (in both C and C++ compile mode).
-This modifier (or an equivalent modifier) needs to be specified on the MI factory functions provided by MI load libraries (see Subclause 6.2).
-MB functions and other MI functions do not need to specify this modifier.

-  * @ref sym-export "CMPI_EXPORT"

-    Modifier for specifying the linkage of functions and data that are to be made visible (“exported”) to users of a load library when compiling that load library.
-    The compile mode (C versus C++) needs to match between the exporter and the importer (see @ref sym-import "CMPI_IMPORT").
-    CMPI-related data or functions do not need to be exported by MBs or MIs using this modifier; however, it can be used for non-CMPI-related purposes.

-  * @ref sym-import "CMPI_IMPORT"

-    Modifier for specifying the linkage of functions and data that are used (“imported”) by a program or load library, when compiling that program or load library.
-    The compile mode (C versus C++) needs to match between the exporter and the importer (see @ref sym-export "CMPI_EXPORT").
-    CMPI-related data or functions do not need to be imported by MBs or MIs using this modifier; however, it can be used for non-CMPI-related purposes.